Cyber-Domain-Ontology/cdo.github.io/ontology/development/index.md

 # Review checklists

-Github repositories for CDO ontology development use the following checklist templates for coordinating the issue's progression with the respective ontology committee.
-To enable Github progress-tracking (based on checkbox counts), these templates are inlined as edits into the initial Issue or Pull Request description, as an [edit](https://docs.github.com/en/communities/moderating-comments-and-conversations/tracking-changes-in-a-comment) by OC Chair or Coordinator.
+GitHub repositories for CDO ontology development use the following checklist templates for coordinating the issue's progression with the respective ontology committee.
+To enable GitHub progress-tracking (based on checkbox counts), these templates are inlined as edits into the initial Issue or Pull Request description, as an [edit](https://docs.github.com/en/communities/moderating-comments-and-conversations/tracking-changes-in-a-comment) by OC Chair or Coordinator.

 Due to a display issue with website font colors, the checklists are presented in the `CONTRIBUTE.md` file in the website's source repository, [here](https://github.com/Cyber-Domain-Ontology/cdo.github.io/blob/main/CONTRIBUTE.md#review-checklists).

 # Branching

-Github repositories in CDO follow two branching practices:
+GitHub repositories in CDO follow two branching practices:

 <a id="branching-cdo-git-flow" style="padding-top: 3em;"></a>
 ## "Git-flow" branching
 *([Link](#branching-cdo-git-flow))*

 The "Git-flow" branching model used by CDO is based on the [description](https://nvie.com/posts/a-successful-git-branching-model/) by Vincent Driessen, dated 2010-01-05.
 Repositories following this branch model generally expect most development to be done in "Feature" branches, branching off of `develop`.
-The "Primary" branch (typically named `master` or `main`) designates releases with tags and the Github release-list interface.
+The "Primary" branch (typically named `master` or `main`) designates releases with tags and the GitHub release-list interface.

 In this branching model, pull requests should target the `develop` branch, not the primary branch.

 The head of the primary branch is typically the current release.
-There may be some non-release commits made on the primary branch due to needing to program components of Github interface elements.
+There may be some non-release commits made on the primary branch due to needing to program components of GitHub interface elements.

 <a id="branching-cdo-continuous" style="padding-top: 3em;"></a>